victoriapurwo/cse15l-lab-reports/lab-report-3.md

 /home/docsearch/technical/911report
 ```

-2. This command will only find files that are 2 directories deep, ...
-This can be useful when...
+2. This command will only find files that are 2 directories deep.
+In the example below, I added the option ```-name *1471-2180-2*``` to further narrow down and limit the search because without that filter the results would be too long.
+Again, this option can be useful for the same reason stated above in #1.
+In the case below, the results that are only 2 directories deep and match the pattern are some of the .txt files in the biomed directory.

 ```
 $ find /home/docsearch/technical -maxdepth 2 -name *1471-2180-2*